-The Boyd Epley Award for Lifetime Achievement
+Boyd Epley Award for NSCA Lifetime Contributions

-The Boyd Epley Award, the highest NSCA honor, recognizes individuals who exhibit historical impact, achievements, and dedication to the NSCA over the course of their career.
+The Boyd Epley Award, the highest NSCA honor, recognizes individuals who exhibit historical impact, achievements and dedication to the NSCA over the course of their career.

 The Award's Namesake